-The base of this cocktail is Cocalero Clásico Herbal Spirit Vodka, a rare spirit that shares some similarities with gin, notably a strong botanical presence that includes juniper.
-However, it is milder, has lower alcohol, and is not nearly as juniper forward, incorporating instead botanicals from South America.
+The base of this cocktail is Cocalero Clásico Herbal Spirit, a rare spirit that shares some similarities with gin, notably a strong botanical presence that includes juniper.
+This bottling, though, is milder, has lower alcohol and isn’t nearly as juniper-forward, incorporating instead botanicals from South America.

 If viewing the Wormhole Warrior as a Negroni variation, then Tempus Fugit Gran Classico Bitter takes the role of Campari.
 Like Campari, Gran Classico is a bittersweet Italian aperitif, though its color and flavor profile are different—this amber hued liqueur has notes of rhubarb, orange peel, gentian and wormwood.
 Because of its soft colors and bittersweet flavor, it’s often used in place of Campari for golden or blanc Negronis.
-Rather than the traditional ratio of 1-1-1, though, this recipe only calls for 3/4 ounce of the bold and gold liqueur.
+Rather than the traditional ratio of 1-1-1, though, this recipe calls for only 3/4 ounce of the bold and gold liqueur.

-The relative sweetness of both the Cocalero and the Gran Classico means that rather than using a sweet vermouth (which the Negroni calls for), a dry vermouth is used.
+The relative sweetness of both the Cocalero and the Gran Classico means that rather than using a sweet vermouth (which the classic Negroni calls for), a dry vermouth is used.
 Not only does it keep the drink from being overly sweet, but also gives it a clearer, brighter color.
-The choice of which dry vermouth is up to your personal taste preferences and price point concerns, but Dolin Dry Vermouth is a reliable, affordable choice.
+The choice of which dry vermouth you employ is up to your personal taste preferences and price point concerns, but Dolin Dry Vermouth is a reliable, affordable choice.
 The vermouth also goes nicely in a proper Dry Martini, for when you’re done making Wormhole Warriors.